-Asokan is senior correspondent for Information Security Media Group's global news desk.
-She has previously worked with IDG and other publications where she reported on developments in technology, minority rights and education.
+Asokan is a consultant editor for Information Security Media Group's global news desk.
+She previously worked with IDG and other publications, reporting on developments in technology, minority rights and education.

 The 475,000 euro fine levied against Booking.com by Dutch privacy authorities should serve as a "wake-up call" for other companies when it comes to GDPR, some experts say.
 The company waited more than 20 days to report the breach to officials instead of the 72-hour window required under Europe's privacy law.